dpeckett/erofs/README.md

 # erofs

-An EROFS (Enhanced Read-Only File System) implementation for Go
+An EROFS (Enhanced Read-Only File System) implementation for Go.